middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/g-student-health-policies.md

 **Litigation Hold Guidelines**

-The Executive Director shall be notified immediately if an employee receives notification of any claim or complaint that could lead to litigation or governmental investigation.
-The Executive Director will evaluate the information and communicate with the appropriate employees to assure that all evidence and records relating to the matter are preserved until the litigation or investigation is complete.
+The Associate Vice President for Student Health and Well-Being shall be notified immediately if an employee receives notification of any claim or complaint that could lead to litigation or governmental investigation.
+The Associate Vice President for Student Health and Well-Being will evaluate the information and communicate with the appropriate employees to assure that all evidence and records relating to the matter are preserved until the litigation or investigation is complete.
 No employee should discard any document subject to a Litigation Hold.